-In 2017, we achieved ISO 13485:2016 certification, enabling us to meet the QSR of products for use in diagnostic and therapeutic applications.
+In 2017, we were ISO 13485:2016 certified, enabling us to meet the QSR of products for use as medical devices, including diagnostics and bioproduction of therapeutics.
 We believe our Clinical Solutions products are used in the production of mRNA vaccines, protein therapies, gene therapies and diagnostic kits.
 Since offering GMP-grade products, we have achieved substantial growth in the number of customers seeking these products annually.
 For the year ended December 31, 2020, our Clinical Solutions business contributed approximately 15% of our total revenue.